Skip to main content

 Is Dartmoor Inn worth the price?

 At ££ with Michelin Plate recognition, yes.
 You are getting Michelin-acknowledged cooking at a price point well below what similar quality costs at destination restaurants in the region.
-Compare that to Gidleigh Park in Chagford, which operates at the top of Devon's dining price tier, and the Dartmoor Inn represents a meaningfully better value proposition for anyone who wants quality without the formal fine-dining overhead.
+Compare that to Gidleigh Park in Chagford, which operates at the top of Devon's dining price tier, the Dartmoor Inn represents a meaningfully better value proposition for anyone who wants quality without the formal fine-dining overhead.

 Is the tasting menu worth it at Dartmoor Inn?